garyfleming/continuous-entropy/continuous-entropy.md

 ^ These are tools around our code that are dependencies but not in the same way.
 They provide platforms for our code to run on.
 Moving forward here is something we do rarely.
 Partly because the rate of change tends to be a bit slower, but also because it can be painful.
 ^ That said, the trend in platforms is to speed up.
 Java, for example, has gone from a major release every 3-4 years to every 6 months.

-^ TODO JVM version, NPM version, Ruby version.
-Consider using intermediary tooling like Jabba, RVM etc to allow you to test on newer versions.
-Need to be able to safely rollback to old version somehow.

 ---